-The Santiago Center has been able to take advantage of the solid and strong body of Columbia University’s scientists by reaching out and inviting them to travel to Chile to publicize their work, establish collaboration with local counterparts and recruit post-doc students to work in their Campus labs.
+The Santiago Center has been able to take advantage of the solid body of Columbia University’s scientists by inviting them to travel to Chile to publicize their work, establish collaboration with local counterparts and recruit post-doc students to work in their Campus labs.

 In April 2018, Columbia University’s Professor Martin Chalfie, one of the winners of the 2008 Nobel Prize in Chemistry, traveled to Chile to participate in the Puerto de Ideas Science Festival, an event in northern Chile’s city of Antofagasta that attracts scholars and researchers from around the world.
 During his visit, he also met with a group of ten young scientists working in physics, biology, biochemistry and biomedicine at different Chilean universities.